| 1999 |

 | 2005 |

-PARP-2 accumulates in the nucleolus and colocalizes with nucleophosmin/B23; PARP-2 interacts with B23 through its N-terminal DNA binding domain; a nucleolar localization signal within the PARP-2 N-terminal domain is required for nucleolar accumulation; PARP-1 and PARP-2 are delocalized from the nucleolus upon RNA polymerase I inhibition. |
+PARP-2 accumulates in the nucleolus and partially colocalizes with nucleophosmin/B23.
+PARP-2 interacts with B23 through its N-terminal DNA-binding domain via a constitutive association that does not depend on PARP activity or ribosomal transcription.
+A nuclear localization signal and nucleolar localization signal were identified in the N-terminal domain.
+PARP-1 and PARP-2 are delocalized from the nucleolus upon RNA polymerase I inhibition. |

 Journal of cell science |